SanjeetPrajapati/100-Days-Coding-Challenge/readme.md

 day 3 : Adding 2 numbers

-day 4 : made some changes in adding 2 number .but I am getting some error
+day 4 : make some changes in adding 2 number .but I am getting some error

+day 5: sum of two number by only JS( java script)